Residential respite care – a temporary stay in an aged care facility – has many benefits for both you and the person caring for you.

 Get a customised list of aged care options

 Despite receiving the same standard of care as permanent residents, respite care visitors do not qualify for many extras.
 If you receive allied health services, like occupational therapy and physiotherapy, you will need to pay for these as an extra cost during your residential respite care stay.
-Permanent residents may be eligible to receive allied health services included in the cost of their permanent care.

 If you become ill during your respite care stay and need hospitalisation, the nursing home will not hold your placement if another client needs it.
 This means you may need to find another place to stay before you can be released from hospital.
 This can be especially problematic if your loved one is overseas or interstate during the break.